cendio/ansible-role-thinlinc-server/README.md

   version: v1.1
 ```

-The role uses three groups - thinlinc-masters, thinlinc-agents and
+The role uses three groups - thinlinc_masters, thinlinc_agents and
 thinlinc-servers.
 Here's an example inventory file with one master
 server and three agent servers: